Graduate Certificate Program in HIV & STIs

 One quarter prior to graduation, all students must submit a planning form via email to the program manager.

-Coursework: Completion of the graduate certificate program requires a minimum of 15 course credits, 8 of which must be taken from selected core courses, 4 from elective courses and 3 earned through the completion of a Capstone Project.
+Coursework: Completion of the graduate certificate program requires a minimum of 15 course credits, 2 classes must be taken from the selected core courses, 3 credits are earned through the completion of a Capstone Project and the remaining credits are elective courses.
 Nine credits must be graded.
 Overlap of coursework applied towards the certificate program and degree program must not exceed 6 credits and is limited to elective coursework in each program.
 Core course requirements of a degree program may not be counted toward the certificate.
-For students completing more than one graduate certificate, no overlap between certificate programs is permitted.
-Therefore students are strongly encouraged to work with the coordinator of their degree program and with Certificate staff to develop a specific course plan that will meet the requirements of both the degree and the certificate.
+Students are strongly encouraged to work with the coordinator of their degree program and with certificate staff to develop a specific course plan that will meet the requirements of both the degree and the certificate.

 Capstone Project and Independent Study Credits: Students will complete an individual Capstone project or paper over the course of the program and present their work at a Capstone seminar in the final quarter of their academic program.
 The Capstone project must be separate from a student's thesis or doctoral work.
 Students must sign up for 3 independent study credits with a UW faculty member as part of their capstone requirement.
 Capstone project proposals must be approved by the Certificate Program Manager and Director.
 Students may provide technical assistance to ongoing HIV/STI research studies (development of study instruments, data analysis, field implementation, laboratory testing), write a paper exploring a contextual aspect of HIV/STI (intersections between gender and HIV, analysis of international AIDS policy, program evaluation of a STI treatment program), or develop a clinical case scenario.